 This reflects their appreciation that the exposure presented by cybersecurity incidents has much wider ramifications than just the uptime of their IT environment.

-ADAPT’s latest cybersecurity research highlights that protecting the reputation of a brand, maintaining client data privacy and preventing financial losses are the key business drivers to implement security initiatives for any Chief Information Security Officer (CISO).
+At ADAPT’s Security Edge, the latest cybersecurity research highlights that protecting the reputation of a brand, maintaining client data privacy and preventing financial losses are the key business drivers to implement security initiatives for any Chief Information Security Officer (CISO).

 What you need to know